-- Make it an impromtu event, like Flamingo Friday.
+Make it an impromptu event, like Flamingo Friday.
 Get a kitschy flamingo that you and the neighbors share.
 When you want to host a block party, put it in your yard signaling to the neighbors that this Friday, the party's at your place.

 Potluck party food

 What's a block party without fabulous food?
 Get everyone together, ask them to bring a dish to share, and sit back and enjoy the spread.
 Need some ideas to get you started?

 Ham and Cheese Crescent Squares

 Mini Soft Pretzels

 Cheese Crescent Triangles

 Biscuit Taco Casserole